Role of many phonon modes on the high-temperature linear-in-$T$ electronic resistivity: Effect of many phonon modes

 \section{Effect of many phonon modes}

 To ascertain the effect of many phonon modes in the system, we must take into account the sum of the resistivity arising from each individual phonon mode.
 In doing so, the Boltzmann transport theory asserts that one must carry out the thermal average for the scattering time before calculating the resistivity, which is proportional to $1/\tau$ (and not to $\tau$).
 This may lead to a violation of Matthiessen's rule for temperatures comparable to the Fermi temperature.
 Since we restrict ourselves to $T\ll T_F$ for all our results, we find that Matthiessen's rule applies well for all the results presented in this work, since the correction to Matthiessen's rule is suppressed by $\sim O(T/T_F)^2$.
 (We explicitly checked that Mattheissen's rule is well-valid for all the results shown in this paper.)
-Thus, calculating the resistivity arising from each individual phonon mode, defined by individual phonon frequency $\omega_D$ (or $\omega_E$) and individual electron-phonon coupling $\lambda$, provides the net resistivity as a sum over the set of all individual resistivity values arising from the separate phonon modes of the system.
+Thus, by calculating the resistivity $\rho_n(T)$ arising from the individual phonon mode, defined by individual phonon frequency $\omega_{D,n}$ (or $\omega_{E,n}$) and individual electron-phonon coupling $\lambda_n$, the total resistivity is simply calculated by the sum $\rho(T)=\sum_n \rho_n(T)$ over the individual contributions.

 Since we keep all other system variables (e.g.\ $n$, $m$, etc.) fixed, the final resistivity depends only on the phonon variables, i.e., on the set of individual phonon frequencies and coupling constants.
 We take the Fermi temperature $T_F$ to be much larger than the characteristic phonon frequencies (e.g.\ the Debye or the Einstein temperature) throughout with no loss of generality since our interest is on the $T$-dependence arising from the phonon physics, in particular, the role of multiple distinct phonon modes on the high-$T$ (but still $<T_F$) linear-in-$T$ electronic resistivity.
-We use arbitrary units for temperature and resistivity that correspond to setting $m$, $e$, $T_{F}$, $k_{B}$, $\hbar$ in Eq.~(\ref{eq:rhoBG}) to the unity in the calculation below.
+Note that rescaling $T$ and $T_D$ in Eq.~(\ref{eq:rhoBG}) only leads to a rescaling of $\rho$, so the result will only depend on $T/T_D$ and the unit of $T$ can thus be chosen arbitrarily.
+In the calculation below, we use arbitrary units for temperature and resistivity that correspond to setting $m$, $e$, $T_{F}$, $k_{B}$, $\hbar$ in Eq.~(\ref{eq:rhoBG}) to the unity.

 The theory now involves using a large number of individual phonon modes with arbitrary $\omega_D$ and $\lambda$, and calculating the resistivity.
 Since the resistivity slope in temperature, $d\rho_n/dT$, in the ``high-temperature'' linear-in-$T$ equipartition regime arising from the $n$th phonon mode is given by $\lambda_n$, and since the linearity sets in at a temperature scale $T \sim T_{D,n}/5$, where $\lambda_n$ and $T_{D,n}$ are the coupling and Debye temperature for the $n$th mode, we expect the net resistivity summing over all contributing $\rho_n$ to look nonlinear in the whole temperature range.
 This naive expectation is, however, not what happens when the resistivity calculation is carried out in actuality as described below, particularly when the number of phonon modes is large ($\gg1$), which is the case for cuprates.